 How to enable Guest Mode on Google Home

-If you’re hosting a social gathering and want to give others access to your Google Home, there’s an easy way to do so.
+If you’re hosting a social gathering and want to give others access to your Google Assistant speakers, there’s an easy way to do so.
 Enabling Guest Mode on your device lets you keep your password private and allows guests to cast from their Android or iOS devices as long as they’re in the same room as the Home device.

 To get started, open your Google Home app, select your smart speaker, and open the settings by tapping the gear icon up top.
 Scroll down and select the Guest Mode option and then turn it on.

 Once that’s set up, guests can cast content to the device without being connected to the host’s Wi-Fi network.
 They do need to be connected online, though, whether that’s via a different Wi-Fi network or their cellular service.

 Casting to a device as a guest is easy.
 Just open up any Google Cast-enabled app, tap the cast icon, and select the smart speaker you want to cast to.
 If you’re having trouble with audio pairing, ask your host for the four-digit PIN.
 The PIN is located in the Guest Mode settings within the Google Home app.